Term: 2016 - 2019

 In the local community, John has teamed up with local business and community leaders to establish OneRedmond-- a combination of the business, economic development, and community leaders working towards one vision for Redmond.
 He also worked with other community leaders to found the Lake Washington Schools Foundation where he served as a board member and treasurer.

-Regionally, Mayor Marchione is chair of the Cascade Water Alliance, was president of Sound Cities Association (SCA), serves on the board of Sound Transit, is vice-president Puget Sound Regional Council (PSRC), and he represents SCA as a member on PSRC's Executive Board and Operations Board.
+Regionally, Mayor Marchione is chair of Cascade Water Alliance, was president of Sound Cities Association (SCA), serves on the board of Sound Transit, is president of Puget Sound Regional Council (PSRC), and he represents SCA as a member on PSRC's Executive Board and Operations Board.
 Additionally, he served as a member of the Medic One/EMS Levy Reauthorization Advisory Task Force.
+Statewide, he convened tech cities throughout Washington to form the Washington Tech Cities Coalition (WTC2).
 Nationally, Mayor Marchione served on the U.S. Conference of Mayors Infrastructure Financing for Cities Task Force.

 John earned a Master of Public Administration from the University of Washington (1987) and a Bachelor of Arts in Humanities from Seattle University (1985).